CyberLions/constitution/constitution.md

     1. The Social Chair shall plan, organize, and execute at least 2 social and fundraising events per semester.
     2. The Social Chair will report to the Event Planner unless otherwise decided by the President.
 * Filling vacancies:
   * If there is a sudden vacancy for an officer position, nominations must be taken at the meeting following the vacancy.
-Refer to the election rules in section VII.
+Refer to the [election](#10-elections) rules in section 10.

 ## 6. Removal/Replacement of Officers <a name="6-removalreplacement-of-officers"></a>

 * In the event an officer steps down, the following steps should be taken to replace the officer.
   1. The officer stepping down must provide a minimum of two weeks's notice that they are stepping down.
-  2. Upon notice of an officer stepping down, the executive board must begin electing a replacement officer using the election rules outlined in section 10.
+  2. Upon notice of an officer stepping down, the executive board must begin electing a replacement officer using the [election](#10-elections) rules outlined in section 10.
   3. An interim officer may be appointed by the President and Vice President as needed until the officer position is officially filled
-* In the event an officer is not fulfilling their duties as outlined in section 5 and by the President.
+* In the event an officer is not fulfilling their duties as outlined in [section 5](#5-officers) and by the President.
 They meet grounds for dismissal from their officer position.
   * The President and Vice President may issue a verbal or written warning outlining the officer in question’s failed duties and other misconducts as applicable
   * After a warning is issued.
 The officer in question will begin a two-week probationary period where they can address the grievances cited in the warning.
   * If after the probationary period, the officer in question is still not meeting the expectations outlined in the warning, the executive board and chairs can vote to remove the officer using a two-thirds majority.